Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Leaf Lake Trails in Algonquin Park

 The Leaf Lake Trails offer multiple loops of varying difficulty.
 The difficult ones require a lot of climbing but the reward is some awesome downhills.
-There are enough easy loops close to the trailhead that skiing here can be very enjoyable for families.
+There are enough easy loops close to the trailhead that cross country skiing here can be very enjoyable for families.

 The Pinetree Loop in particular has been called the premiere ski trail in all of southern Ontario.
 While it offers plenty of hills, there are also some wicked fun downhill stretches.